thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ```
 {: .copy-code}

-For the security purpose, usage of those classes is constrained.
+For security reasons, the usage of those classes is constrained.
 You are able to call both static and non-static methods, but you are not able to assign the instance of the class to the variable:

 ```java
 var list = ["A", "B", "C"];